flyway/flywaydb.org/documentation/database/oracle.md

 - `WHENEVER SQLERROR CONTINUE`
 - `WHENEVER SQLERROR EXIT FAILURE`

 The short form of these commands is also supported.

+When `SET SERVEROUTPUT ON` is invoked output produced by `DBMS_OUTPUT.PUT_LINE` will be shown in the console.

 All other SQL*Plus commands are gracefully ignored with a warning message.

 ## Limitations